eco4cast/unconf2023GroundBeetles/tutorials/ESA2024/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 </p>

 Note that target data are available through 2022.
-As of the writing of this document, some provisional 2023 data are available.
-The full 2023 NEON Ground Beetle dataset will be QCed during 2024 and published as a release with a DOI in January 2025.
+As of the writing of this document, some provisional 2023 data may be available.
+The full 2023 NEON Ground Beetle dataset will be QCed during 2024 and published as a release with a DOI in January 2025 pending there are no data collection and data processing setbacks.

 ## 3.4 Create the training dataset